zeropaper/x-swapi/README.md

   - Create a `div` element (with a class `cards`) and add it to `mainElement`
   - Change your JS code so that the `section` elements of your loop are append to the `div` element you just created

+In your CSS, make changes so that it looks like the previous layout and make styles for the pager buttons (so that they look a bit nicer).